nfynt-zap/UniversalAR/README.md

 ZapWorks provides complete serving and hosting for your WebGL-based experiences, should you wish to use it.
 Find out more over at our (Publishing and Hosting page)[https://docs.zap.works/universal-ar/publishing-and-hosting/] at our documentation site.

-## Supporting Unity Scriptable Render Pipeline (SRP)
+## Supporting Unity Scriptable Render Pipeline

-In order to use the UAR SDK with Unity SRP, you'll need to update the zappar editor settings.
+In order to use the UAR SDK with Unity Scriptable Render Pipeline (SRP), you'll need to update the zappar editor settings.
 This setting can be accessed from Zappar menu `Editor/Update Project For SRP`.

 ![alt text](./Temp~/snap2.jpg "Zappar menu options")